-Let's consider in detail step by step of implementation of the proposed method study (one CAIS from each of the categories defined in work [12] are selected):
+Let's consider in detail step by step of implementation of the proposed method study.
+One CAIS from each of the categories defined in [12] were selected, these are: one air navigation system; one aircraft onboard information system; one airlines and airports system.